patrick-zippenfenig/environmental-data-management-notes/README.md

 Although Open-Meteo operates as a distributed system, it can be run on a single machine that handles both data processing and API requests.
 However, as the scale increases, a single system becomes impractical, necessitating multiple servers.

 ### Processing Nodes
-The Processing nodes download weahter model data and update a local database in Open-Meteo format.
+The processing nodes download weather model data and update a local database using the Open-Meteo format.

 To optimize data processing, Open-Meteo deploys instances in different regions:
 - North American instances handle data from NOAA and the Canadian weather service.
 - European instances manage data from European weather services.

 Low latency to the open-data servers is crucial for fast processing of new model runs.

 Each instance autonomously processes specific weather models.
 For example:
 - **Process-us01:** GFS013, GFS025, GFS025 ensemble